-In cases of absconding, assault, bullying, cyberbullying, damage or theft of property, racism, and homophobia etc (Appendix F) it is essential to ascertain the reason and level of understanding of the student.
+In cases of absconding, assault, bullying, cyberbullying, damage or theft of property, racism, homophobia, child on child abuse or gender based abuse (Appendix F) it is essential to ascertain the reason and level of understanding of the student.
 SLT should be informed.
 Developmentally appropriate reflection must occur and parents/ carers informed.

 If the incident is deemed an intentional act, rather than a sensory or communication response, boundaries must be kept, as consistency is key.
-A record will be made on CPOMS and wider discussions held as appropriate with the team around the child, both internally and externally to the school.
+A record will be made on

+CPOMS and wider discussions held as appropriate with the team around the child, both internally and externally to the school.